 To my opinion this is beside the point as they did not talk about salary increase but a share of the profits that they have contributed to, like a 13th month, a bonus or similar.

 Criticism also applies to the purchase of own shares from a completely different angle.
 This could lead to capital destruction for the shareholder.
 In itself it is fine that excess cash goes back to the shareholder.
-But often, shareholder value is often destroyed with purchasing.
+But often, shareholder value is often destroyed when purchasing.

 That has to do with the timing.
 Companies buy shares when they have money left.
 And that is usually in times that things are going well.
 And if the company is doing well, the price is high, so the companies buy their own shares for a relatively large amount of money.